-Digital transformation is becoming a business imperative for life sciences and biopharmaceutical organizations.
+Digital transformation in life sciences is becoming a business imperative for biopharmaceutical organizations.
 Unfortunately, despite leadership commitment, only 20% have been able to successfully execute a digital transformation, which is below the 35% average seen in other industries.
 This lack of success appears to be due to an incremental approach that has resulted in 88% of digitalization efforts happening within silos, not company-wide.

 The good news is that there are solutions life sciences organizations can utilize to digitize their operations and become more data-driven.
 This guide will explore the options available and how to implement a digital transformation strategy within your organization.

 Digital transformation is not just a buzzword or a trend; it is an integral part of modern business.
 It has completely changed how we do business today; however, it requires knowledge of both existing technology trends and emerging ones for a company’s initiative to succeed in the long term.

 What Is the Difference Between Digitization, Digitalization, and Digital Transformation in Life Sciences?